SDM-TIB/ckanext-kgcreation/README.rst

    What does it do?
 What features does it have?
    Consider including some screenshots or embedding a video!

-``ckanext-kgcreation`` is a CKAN plugin that adds the ability to generate RDF triples from datasets, services, resources, and organization.
-KGCreation uses SDM-RDFizer (https://github.com/SDM-TIB/SDM-RDFizer) as a knowledge graph creation engine.
+``ckanext-kgcreation`` is a CKAN plugin where the user is able to extend CSV datasets with existing information in the Wikidata KG.
+The tool applies entity linking to all concepts in the same column and enable the user to use the extracted entities to extend the dataset.

 ------------
 Installation
 ------------

-..
-Add any additional install steps to the list below.
-   For example installing any non-Python dependencies or adding any required config settings.

 To install ckanext-kgcreation: